7wei/shareuhack/_posts/how-to-get-best-price-on-udemy-courses/index.md

 # related: []
 ---

 If you want to learn a new thing, the first online course platform may be [Udemy](https://tinyurl.com/yhdgtddt).
-You can find almost any courses you can imagine here, for example: Language, art, music, fitness, programming, business, teaching, productivity, etc. So, how to buy [Udemy](https://tinyurl.com/yhdgtddt) courses in the cheapest way?
+You can find almost any courses you can imagine here, for example, Language, art, music, fitness, programming, business, teaching, productivity, etc. So, how to buy [Udemy](https://tinyurl.com/yhdgtddt) courses in the cheapest way?

 ## Udemy pricing